 Solution 3: Update the apps

 Sometimes the backdated app can give rise to such an issue.
 So, ensure all the apps on your device are updated.
 Whether the apps are updated or not can be checked by heading towards Google Play Store.
 Go to the Google Play store and open ‘My apps & games’ to check what apps are updated and what should be updated.
 After updating the apps, check if the camera issue is resolved or not in your Samsung Galaxy S8 device.

 Solution 4: Boot the device in safe mode

-Booting the device into safe mode is another good option that let you know if any third party app is the culprit and generating this issue.
+Booting the device into safe mode is another good option that lets you know if any third-party app is the culprit and generating this issue.
 Here is how to boot Galaxy S8 into safe mode:

 - Turn off the device completely

-- Next, press down the power button till you notice Samsung logo on the screen
+- Next, press down the power button till you notice the Samsung logo on the screen

 - Then press the Volume down button and keep pressing it till the device completes restarting and safe mode appears on the left bottom corner of the screen.